 6. Microsoft Word: Editor Score And Writing Insights

 When there was nothing else, there was Microsoft Word.
-It has a grammar checker, spell corrector, and punctuation checker built into the application.
+Word has a grammar checker, spell corrector, and punctuation checker built into the application.

-You can see the spelling errors, grammatical errors highlighted in the document.
+You can see the spelling errors and grammatical errors highlighted in the document.
 You can also find synonyms and dictionary meanings of the words by right-clicking on them.
 There is also an option available to translate certain words or the entire document in over 60 languages.

-The premium version also checks for your writing style, gives you in-depth writing insights, and offer premium suggestions to improve your writing.
-The editor score in the free version only broadly highlights spelling and grammatical errors with no other insight.
+The premium version also checks for your writing style, gives you in-depth writing insights, and offers premium suggestions to improve your writing.
+The editor score in the free version broadly highlights only the spelling and grammatical errors without other insights.

 Microsoft Word is pretty limited in its features when compared with competitors.
-It misses many small errors (like spelling “You” as “Yu”) and doesn’t check your writing for cliches or repetitive writing.
+It misses many small errors (like spelling “You” as “Yu”) and doesn’t check your writing for clichés or repetitive phrases.

 Pros and Cons